-7 Types Of Marketing Games (with great playable examples)11 min read
+14 Types Of Marketing Games (with great playable examples)17 min read

-Before we introduce the different types of Marketing Games, let’s take a few steps back.
+Before we introduce the different types of Marketing Games, let’s explore the term “gamification.”
 The word gamification has been very trendy for the past couple of years.
 Companies around the world started to use gamification to motivate employees, attract new customers, increase brand loyalty, and so on.
 The reason gamification in marketing is so popular is that it works incredibly well.
 Indeed, gamification can boost browsing time on your website by up to 30%.
 That is quite amazing!
+The allure of gamification lies in its ability to tap into fundamental aspects of human psychology — the desire for achievement and a sense of enjoyment.
+When customers find something enjoyable, challenging, and rewarding, they are more likely to actively participate and, consequently, contribute to the overarching goals of a business.
 So, if you haven’t started yet, you need to jump in with both feet!

 In this article, you will learn about different types of Marketing Games; how they work, what their main benefits are, when you should use them, and so on.
-The goal is to give you valuable knowledge to get you started in using these types of Marketing Games in your current Interactive Content strategy.
+The goal is to give you valuable knowledge to get you started on your journey in marketing through games within your current Interactive Content strategy.

 What are Marketing Games?

 Marketing Games are gamified content that is used to create a memorable experience for users.
-They are mini-games used by companies to attract new customers, engage their audience, promote their products, or boost their email list.
+They are mini online games used by companies to attract new customers, engage their audience, promote their products, or boost their email lists.

 Gamification Interactive Guide - Banner - Dot.vu

-There are different types of Marketing Games available out there!
+There are different types of games for marketing available out there!
 Depending on your marketing goals, resources, desired level of involvement, duration, and other pre-established factors, you might want to choose one type over the others.

 1. Games of chance